Trump -- under fire -- returns to the campaign

 Following a tumultuous few weeks that included a chaotic roll out of his travel ban on citizens from seven Muslim-majority nations and reports of fierce infighting between rival power centers in his West Wing, Trump's declaration of resounding success seemed at odds with the facts.

-But Trump's strategy -- diverting attention from his bad week, rallying his political base and putting on a show that would drown out incessant questions about his alleged connections to Russia -- quickly became clear.
+But Trump's strategy -- diverting attention from his bad week, rallying his political base and putting on a show that would drown out incessant questions about his campaign's connections to Russia -- quickly became clear.

 "This is what he enjoys doing.
 He recognizes that this is why he won," White House spokesman Sean Spicer said, explaining Trump's snap decision to schedule a news conference Thursday morning.